openvinotoolkit/openvino.genai/src/docs/BUILD.md

 ## Build Instructions

+### Build OpenVINO and OpenVINO GenAI from sources

 1. Build and install OpenVINO from sources following the [instructions](https://github.com/openvinotoolkit/openvino/wiki#how-to-build).
-The path to the OpenVINO install directory is referred as `<OpenVINO_DIR>` throughout the document.
+The path to the OpenVINO install directory is referred as `<INSTALL_DIR>` throughout the document.
 2. Clone OpenVINO GenAI repository and init submodules:
     ```sh
     git clone --recursive https://github.com/openvinotoolkit/openvino.genai.git